joshuaboniface/rffmpeg/README.md

 ### Can you help me set up my server?

 I'm always happy to help, though please ensure you try to follow the setup guide first - that's why I wrote it!
 Support can be found [on Matrix](https://matrix.to/#/#rffmpeg:matrix.org) or via email at `joshua@boniface.me`.
 Please note though that I may be unresponsive sometimes, though I will get back to you eventually I promise!
 Please don't open Issues here about setup problems; the Issue tracker is for bugs or feature requests instead.

+### `rffmpeg-go` - forked project

+There's also a [fork of this script written in Go](https://github.com/aleksasiriski/rffmpeg-go) with semver tags and binaries available, as well as docker images for both the [script](https://github.com/aleksasiriski/rffmpeg-go/pkgs/container/rffmpeg-go) and [Jellyfin](https://github.com/aleksasiriski/jellyfin-rffmpeg).